Progressive Update Guided Interdependent Networks for Single Image Dehazing: Additional Study

-Table~\ref{tab: formulavsIPUDN} presents a study comparing the separate dehazing model of our proposed IPUDN to the atmospheric scattering model for dehazing.
-In case of atmospheric scattering model based dehazing, we estimate the transmission map and atmospheric light using our densely connected encoder-decoder network and the proposed convolutional neural network based model, respectively.
-We then reconstruct the dehazed image using the Equation~(\ref{eq_dehaze}) and optimize both the network using the reconstruction loss along with transmission map and atmospheric light estimation loss, similar to the process employed by a few existing approaches \cite{zhang2018densely, Deng_2019_ICCV}.
-In the table, for a wide range of hazy conditions, we observe the superior dehazing performance of our proposed approach of employing a separate dehazing model that takes initial estimates of transmission map and atmospheric light as inputs along with the hazy image.
-This signifies that our separate dehazing framework containing the updater networks successfully handles the insufficiency in the initial estimates of transmission map and atmospheric light.
+Table~\ref{tab: formulavsIPUDN} shows results on the NR-haze dataset of a study justifying the use of a separate dehazing network in our proposed PUG-D framework instead of the Koschmieder's atmospheric light scattering model for dehazing.
+In the case of use of the atmospheric light scattering model for dehazing, we estimate the transmission map and atmospheric light using our densely connected encoder-decoder network and the proposed convolutional neural network based model, respectively.
+We then reconstruct the dehazed image using~\ref{eq_dehaze} and optimize both the network using the reconstruction loss along with transmission map and atmospheric light estimation loss, similar to the process employed by a few existing approaches \cite{zhang2018densely, Deng_2019_ICCV}.
+In the table, for a wide range of hazy conditions, we observe the superior dehazing performance of our proposed approach (PUG-D(R6)) of employing a separate dehazing module that takes initial estimates of transmission map and atmospheric light as inputs along with the hazy image.
+This signifies that our separate dehazing module containing the updater networks successfully handles any insufficiency in the initial estimates of transmission map and atmospheric light.